-So, you've heard about Liverpool, the nightlife, the people, and the dam right good vibe that sets us apart from any other city in the UK.
+So, you've heard about Liverpool, the nightlife, the people, the nights out, and the dam right good vibe that sets us apart from any other city in the UK.

 Liverpool is full of streets and streets of quality bars, clubs, after hour clubs and cool chic cafes.
 Time of writing this we have had 4 clubs, 2 bars and a brand new drinking hotspot (concert steps) added to the Liverpool nightlife scene along with St peter's Square, Liverpool's new trendy drinking quarter.
-You can think of Liverpool as one big hill of drinking hotspots, start at the top of the hill around Concert Square or start at the bottom of the hill around Mathew Street.
+You can think of Liverpool as one big hill of drinking hotspots and nightlife areas, start at the top of the hill around Concert Square or start at the bottom of the hill around Mathew Street.
+Any of these areas are a pefect starting point for your night out in Liverpool.

 " Considering we are a group of 30 years olds, we avoided concert square.
 Don't get me wrong, it was buzzing with people but they were a younger crowd.
 If you are 18-25, head there, you will not be disappointed.